basedrhys/I2K-Tutorial/2-training.md

 - Design your own architecture, specifying a custom layer setup
 - Use a well-known pre-defined architecture from the **Model Zoo**.
 Most models from the **Model Zoo** have the added benefit of a pre-trained option, which tends to improve generality and reduce the training required on your end to achieve good performance.

+All datasets/models referenced in this tutorial can be found in the [asset pack](0-asset_pack.md)
 ## Starting Simple - The Iris Dataset (Tabular)

 A very common dataset to test algorithms with is the _Iris Dataset_, a simple 4-attribute classification dataset.
 Although this is often used to demonstrate classical ML algorithms (e.g., boosting, decision trees), neural networks can also be applied to this style of dataset.